A description of the occupation classes is below:

 |Occupation||Death only||Death & TPD||Income Protection|

-John is 42 years old and works as an IT Technician for Telstra earning $85,000 a year.
-As a TelstraSuper Corporate Plus member he currently has $238,000 of base Death & TPD insurance paid for by his employer.
+John is 42 years old and works as a Telephone Engineer for Telstra earning $85,000 a year.
+As a TelstraSuper Corporate Plus member, he currently has $238,000 of default Death & TPD insurance paid for by his employer.

-John recently purchased a new property which increased his mortgage.
-As a result he wants to increase his Death & TPD insurance and apply for an extra $500,000 in Top-up cover to ensure he is fully protected.
+John has reviewed his insurance needs with our Insurance Needs calculator.
+He would like to increase his Death & TPD insurance and apply for an extra $500,000 in voluntary cover to ensure he is fully protected.

-As an IT Technician, John’s occupation class for his Top-up cover is ‘Light blue’ which attracts a 40% occupation premium loading on top of his standard annual Top-up premium rate.
+As a Telephone Engineer, John’s occupation class for his voluntary cover is ‘Light blue’ which attracts a 40% occupation premium loading on top of his standard annual voluntary premium rate.

-John also disclosed a pre-existing medical condition in his application which our insurer TAL accepted with a medical premium loading of 50%.
+John also disclosed a pre-existing medical condition in his application which our insurer, MLC Life Insurance, accepted with a medical premium loading of 50%.
 The medical loading is applied after the standard premium is adjusted for the occupation loading.

-The premium he would pay for his Top up cover would be:
+The premium John would pay for his voluntary cover would be:

 - Requested Death & TPD Top-up insurance: $500,000